Appease/DeployNupkgToAzureAppServiceWebApp/README.md

 ####What is it?

-An [Appease](http://appease.io) task template that deploys a .nupkg to an [Azure app service web app](http://azure.microsoft.com/en-us/services/app-service/web/).
+An [Appease](http://appease.io) task template that publishes a .nupkg to an [Azure app service web app](http://azure.microsoft.com/en-us/services/app-service/web/).

 ####How do I install it?